 Crowdproperty Review: Operating Model

 Once signed up, you can fund your account via bank transfer.
 CrowdProperty offer two investment methods: either Self-Select or Auto-Invest.
 In turn, either of these can be held standalone, or within an ISA or SIPP.
 Project flow on the platform appears to be good.
-There is usually a days notice before the project goes live which arrives by email with a link to view the loan particulars.
+There is usually a days notice before the project goes live.
+This arrives by email with a link to view the loan particulars.

 One obvious thing that stands out about the platform is that they go to further lengths to describe their projects.
 Many have comprehensive write-ups, photos and valuation reports.
 For bigger investments which rely on development, this is often accompanies by a pre-recorded webinar which gives CrowdProperty further chance to sell their projects.
 This level of detail is not seen on many other platforms.
 There is also good detail to the pipeline, and an average number of projects per month is around 10-15.